Project Specialist Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for project specialists in Washington?

 Microsoft, Amazon, Boeing, and Expedia are among the Washington employers with documented histories of sponsoring work visas for project specialist roles.
 Large healthcare systems like Providence and UW Medicine also hire internationally for project and program roles.
-State and federal government contractors based in the Seattle metro area frequently sponsor H-1B and other work visas for project specialists with technical or analytical backgrounds.
+State and federal government contractors based in the Seattle metro area frequently sponsor H-1B visa and other work visas for project specialists with technical or analytical backgrounds.

 Which visa types are most common for project specialist roles in Washington?

 The H-1B is the most common visa category for project specialist roles in Washington, particularly where the position requires a specific bachelor's degree in a technical, business, or scientific field.
 TN visas apply to Canadian and Mexican nationals in qualifying specialty occupations.
-Employers sometimes use L-1 transfers for project specialists moving within a multinational organization, and O-1 visas are occasionally used for candidates with demonstrated exceptional achievements.
+Employers sometimes use L-1 visa transfers for project specialists moving within a multinational organization, and O-1 visas are occasionally used for candidates with demonstrated exceptional achievements.

 How to find project specialist visa sponsorship jobs in Washington?